-- Scoring guides, criteria or rubric (specific to content of standard/s) used to score candidate responses on the assessment; - A table (include # of candidates) with the aggregated results of the assessment providing, where possible, data for at least the most recent three years.
-Data should be organized according to the categories used in the scoring guide/criteria.
-Provide the percentage of candidates achieving at each category.
+- 1. Scoring guides, criteria or rubric (specific to content of standard/s) used to score candidate responses on the assessment; - 2.
+A table (include # of candidates) with the aggregated results of the assessment providing all available data for the most recent three vears. - 3.
+Data should be organized according to the criteria used in the scoring guide/rubric.
+Provide the number and percentage of candidates achieving at each performance level.
+The alignment between the criteria used in the scoring guide/rubric and standards should be described clearly in the narrative. - 4.
+In the two columns for attachments, click in the box for each attachment to be included with the report. - 5.
+Each attachment should be no longer than five pages. - 6.
+The two attachments related to each assessment must be included for the program report to be complete. - 7.
+The report will not be reviewed until it is complete.